jriverosesma/python-project-ruff/README.md

 ## 1. Overview

-This is a simple and effective Python project template.
+This is a simple and modern Python project template.

+It uses `ruff` for ultra-fast formatting, linting and import sorting instead of `black`, `flake8` and `isort` respectively.

 ## 2. Installation